JohnHeikens/CrossPP/README.txt

 vs code intellisense lagging: another extension is causing it. disable all extensions and see what extension causes it

+Android studio:
+renamed something, but databinding gives errors:
+- rebuild
+- file-> invalidate caches and restart

+libmedievalsurvival.so not found:
+so files are for example in app\build\intermediates\cxx\Debug\235d3j5x\obj\arm64-v8a

+ANativeActivity_OnCreate unresolved symbol while the basic functions of sfml get loaded: make sure to link sfml-main using -Wl --whole-archive!

+error when calling something from JNI: check logcat!!

+cannot open a certain folder in the device explorer: make sure to simulate a device without a google system image (just use a normal android image like upsidedowncake)

+problem with a base function not behaving the same way as the parent function: the parent function is derived!!

+android studio not updating info about c++ function template: delete the function call (ctrl + x) and let it reappear (ctrl + v or ctrl + z)

+error running app: build type isn't debuggable: when built in release mode. select build - > build variants - > debug to debug

 TODO:

 maybe add vcpkg-configuration.json for version consistency (see https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-cmd)